sspaeti/dotfiles/README.md

 # Dotfiles

-Welcome to my dotfiles, the backbone of my development and [personal knowledge management (PKM) workflows](https://www.ssp.sh/blog/pkm-workflow-for-a-deeper-life/).
+Welcome to my dotfiles, the backbone of my development and [PKM](https://www.ssp.sh/blog/pkm-workflow-for-a-deeper-life/) and [Obsidian Note-Taking](https://www.ssp.sh/blog/obsidian-note-taking-workflow/) workflow.
 Each dotfile here are fine-tuned to create an environment that's efficient for me, and, most importantly, give me joy workin in.

 Most imprantant for my workflow I leverage a combination of `nvim`, `tmux`, and a tiling window manager orchestrated with `skhd` and `yabai`.